MicrosoftDocs/learn/learn-pr/student-evangelism/run-cognitive-services-iot-edge/includes/5-how-deploy-cognitive-service-iot-edge.md

 This unit explains the creation of a Text Analytics resource, the creation, and deployment of an associated Language Detection module.

-Before you start deploying the Language Detection module, you firstly need to create a Cognitive Service in the cloud; then, you'll configure the Cognitive Service API to the Language Detection containerised module and deploy it to the edge device.
-To configure Text Analytics API to the containerised module, you'll need an API key, Endpoint.
+Before you start deploying the Language Detection module, you firstly need to create a Cognitive Service in the cloud; then, you'll configure the Cognitive Service API to the Language Detection containerized module and deploy it to the edge device.
+To configure Text Analytics API to the containerized module, you'll need an API key, Endpoint.

 The component you'll use: